CybercrawlerS/handy-snippets/README.md

 # handy-snippets
-Cheatsheet with simple scripts that comes handy when required :P (Be it during set-up, trobleshooting or investigating some issues).
+Cheatsheet with simple scripts that comes handy when required (Be it during set-up, trobleshooting or investigating issues).